Global PC Shipments Fall 15.5 Percent in Q3 2022: Counterpoint

 The research firm has held weak demand, across both consumer and commercial markets, to be the reason behind the growing decline.
 Some other listed reasons for the low YoY data are shrinking enterprise purchasing due to economic uncertainty and increasing promotional events, impacting the PC revenue market, as per the research firm.

-Individually, Apple is the only PC brand that has performed better this quarter with 7 percent YoY shipment growth.
+Individually, Apple is the only PC brand that has performed better this quarter with a 7 percent YoY shipment growth.
 Meanwhile, HP has recorded the 26.5 percent YoY decline, highest among the other manufacturers.
 For this quarter, the company has a 18 percent share in global PC shipments with 12.7 million units.

 On the other hand, Asus has faced a 9 percent YoY shipment decline in the quarter.
 Lenovo noted a 16 percent YoY decline.
 Dell, meanwhile, sold 12 million units, with 17 percent market share in the global shipments.
 Its YoY decline stands at 20 percent for Q3 2022.